-Incap's goal is to act ethically throughout its supply chain, and the company requires its major suppliers to adhere to its Supplier Code of Conduct.
-The Code outlines the minimum standards of ethical business conduct including compliance with applicable local and international laws and regulations, respect for human rights and acting with high level of integrity.
-Despite the restrictions in supplier selection typical in Incap's industry, the company's aim is always to cooperate with authorised distributors, as these are global companies who follow ethical principles compliant with Incap's Supplier Code of Conduct.
+Incap's goal is to act ethically throughout its packaging, transportation), customers, waste supply chain, and the company requires its management and recycling etc. major suppliers to adhere to its Supplier Code Incap's upstream value chain features mainly key of Conduct.
+The Code outlines the minimum suppliers of electronic components and materials, standards of ethical business conduct including while the downstream value chain includes mainly compliance with applicable local and international customers from various industries, distribution laws and regulations, respect for human rights channels, and end-users.
+The company's and acting with high level of integrity.
+Despite the position in the value chain is that of a critical link restrictions in supplier selection typical in Incap's between component suppliers and end-product industry, the company's aim is always to cooperate manufacturers.
+Incap's main business partners with authorised distributors, as these are global include its suppliers, who provide essential companies who follow ethical principles compliant materials and components, and its customers, with Incap's Supplier Code of Conduct. who rely on Incap for high-quality manufacturing • Value chain related to Incap's upstream activiservices.

-- Value chain related to Incap's upstream activities include inbound logistics (suppliers of materials, components and raw materials), electricity, transportation etc. - Value chain related to Incap's downstream activities include outbound logistics (storage, packaging, transportation), customers, waste management and recycling etc.
+- ties include inbound logistics (suppliers of materials, components and raw materials), electricity, transportation etc. - Value chain related to Incap's downstream activities include outbound logistics (storage,